Naruto and Naruto Shippuden filler list: The episodes you can miss

 How to watch Naruto in the UK

 If you're in the US, loads of anime shows, including Naruto, are now streaming for free on YouTube.
-However, it's only for fans in the US and only the subtitled versions, so fans who prefer to watch the show dubbed should look at other options.
+However, it's only available to fans in the US and only in subtitled versions, so fans who prefer to watch the show dubbed should consider other options.

 Check out more of our Fantasy coverage or visit our TV Guide or Streaming Guide to find out what else is on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.